myDevicesIoT/cayenne-docs/docs/MQTTAPIS.md

 *TIP: The credentials shown here are unique for your account and the current device being added.
 When programming new devices, always be sure to copy & paste from the Cayenne dashboard screen so that the correct values are used for your device.*

+*TIP: Some MQTT clients truncate Client IDs longer than 23 characters.
+Double-check your credentials when entering them in.*

 <p style="text-align:center"><br/><img src="http://www.mydevices.com/cayenne/uploads/Step-2-BYOT-Choose-SDK.png" width="660" height="394" alt="Choose SDK and Connect screen"><br/><br/></p>

 <p style="text-align:center"><br/><img src="http://www.mydevices.com/cayenne/uploads/arduino-ide-example-filled-in.png" width="660" height="552" alt="arduino-ide-example-filled-in"><br/><br/></p>